 3) The Sarajevo Snowflake

 This is that rarest of creatures, a Sarajevo monument that celebrates a happy occasion.
 The Sarajevo snowflake was the symbol of the 1984 Winter Olympics, hosted in Sarajevo back when it was part of Yugoslavia.
-My guide said it was an extremely happy occasion because it showed a positive image of Yugoslavia to the world, and it made people feel hopeful about their country.
+Apparently it was an extremely happy occasion because it showed a positive image of Yugoslavia to the world, and it made people feel hopeful about their country.
 (If only the happiness could have lasted.)

 If you are a figure skating fan like I am, you know the Sarajevo Olympics are most famous for Jayne Torvill and Christopher Dean’s legendary ice dancing performance set to Bolero.
 If you have never seen it, you’re in for a treat!
 Here you go!
 If you watch the video, you can see the original Sarajevo snowflakes in the stands.